Installation

 Note

-When the environment is no longer needed it can be deactivated with micromamba deactivate.
+When the environment is no longer needed it can be deactivated with conda deactivate.

 Finally, ComPyTools can be installed with: